WalletWasabi/WasabiDoc/docs/BitcoinPrivacy.md

 _**Zero Link coin joins**_

 In order to obfuscate the link between outputs and inputs, Wasabi uses the [Zero Link](https://github.com/nopara73/zerolink) coin join protocol.
 The Wasabi central coordinator cannot steal and cannot spy, he simple helps many peers to build a huge transaction, with many inputs, and many outputs.
 The non-private inputs can be linked to their previous transaction history.
-However, the equal value coin join outputs with anonymity set can not be tied to the inputs.
+However, the equal value coin join outputs with an anonymity set can not be tied to the inputs.

 This means that when sending an anonset coin, the receiver does not know about the transaction history before the coin join.
 And when the receiver does a coin join himself, then the sender cannot spy on the later spending patterns.
+An outside observer can only guess the correct link at a rate of 1 in the anonset, for example 1-in-100, or 1%.

 ## Network snooping